vcsjones/vcsjones.dev/_posts/2016-11-03-building-a-nas.md

 files.

 And here we have a choice.
-Remember I said that the HBA has some RAID-like qualities.
+Remember I said that the HBA has some RAID-like qualities?
 This mode of the HBA is the "IR" mode.
 The other mode, "IT", disables all of the RAID capabilities of the HBA and gives us a clean HBA.
 We want to flash it with the IT firmware.